olastor/age-plugin-fido2-hmac/README.md

 AGE-PLUGIN-FIDO2-HMAC-1QQPQZRFR7ZZ2WCV...
 ```

 You can decide between storing your fido2 credential / salt inside the encrypted file header (benefit: no separate identity / downside: ciphertexts can be linked) or in a separate identity (benefit: native age recipient, unlinkabilty / downside: keep identity stored securely somewhere).
-To decrypt files without an identity, use the magic identity (`age-plugin-fido2-hmac -m`).
+To decrypt files without an identity, add `-j fido2-hmac` instead of `-i identity.txt` to your age command (e.g. `age -d -j fido2-hmac -o test.txt test.txt.enc`) or use the output of `age-plugin-fido2-hmac -m` as the identity alternatively.

 You are responsible for knowing which token matches your recipient / identity.
 There is no token identifier stored.
 If you have multiple tokens and forgot which one you used, there's no other way than trial/error to find out which one it was.